Chicago and Southern Air Lines: Legacy

 Using the international route authority from New Orleans inherited from Chicago & Southern, Delta began flying one its first international jet services and in 1962 was operating then-new Convair 880 jetliners on a routing of San Francisco (SFO) - Dallas Love Field (DAL) - New Orleans (MSY) - Montego Bay, Jamaica (MBJ) - Caracas, Venezuela (CCS).
 Following its acquisition of Chicago & Southern in 1953, Delta operated former C&S Lockheed Constellation aircraft as well as "Super" Convair 340 propliners on its international flights to the Caribbean and Venezuela during the mid-1950s.
 By the late 1950s, Delta had replaced the Constellations and was operating Douglas DC-7 propliners on these routes in addition to the Convairs.
 The airline then introduced jet service with Convair 880 aircraft followed by Douglas DC-8 jetliners including stretched Douglas DC-8-61 (Super DC-8) aircraft on the Caribbean and Venezuela routes.
 According to the Official Airline Guide (OAG), by late 1979 Delta was operating wide body Lockheed L-1011 TriStar flights on a daily basis nonstop between New Orleans and San Juan, Puerto Rico.

 Carlton Putnam remained on the Delta board of directors until his death in 1998.
-Following the C&S merger with Delta, he focused his attention on providing support for racial desegregation.
-(A reference is needed for this final sentence.
-The assertion in the sentence directly conflicts with Carleton Putnam's own Wikipedia article, which provides evidence that he supported segregation, not desegregation.)
+Following the C&S merger with Delta, he focused his attention on providing support for racial segregation.